gtw123/ShenzhenMod/README.md

 * Clone or download the repo from https://github.com/gtw123/ShenzhenMod
 * Install `mono-devel`, version 5.0 or later.
 * Open the ShenzhenMod folder.
+* Run `nuget restore` to download the dependencies.
 * Build using `msbuild`
 * Launch it via `mono bin/Debug/ShenzhenMod.exe`